Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 "The measure must survive the Republican-majority House and be signed by President Trump to take effect."

-It's a toxic measure (Score:3, Informative)
+It's a toxic measure (Score:4, Insightful)

 It's a very very toxic measure, especially among rural Republican voters who are the ones usually stuck with one ISP.
 They're the ones who get screwed over by Verizon/Comcast/ ATnT.
 So each Republican Senator they force to support Ajit's toxic measure, is a Republican that will have to face his constituents later and explain why they supported this anti consumer measure.